Invarix/booru-bookmark/README.md

 ### Detection

-Rather than maintaining a list of booru domains, the content script inspects each page for booru engine signatures — engine meta tags, characteristic CSS classes and DOM structures, and clusters of thumbnail links matching known post-URL patterns.
+Rather than maintaining a list of booru domains, the content script inspects each page for booru engine signatures, engine meta tags, characteristic CSS classes and DOM structures, and clusters of thumbnail links matching known post-URL patterns.
 If three or more thumbnail links match a known engine pattern (or an engine marker is present), the page is treated as a booru.
 Otherwise the script exits and does nothing.

 ### Storage